Inheritance is the acquiring of genetic characteristics or traits from parents by their offspring.

-Law of Dominance, Law of Segregation and Law of Independent Assortment are the three laws of inheritance.
-These laws come into existence by experiments on pea plants in a variety of contrasting traits.
-Mendel started his investigation with monohybrid cross.
+The Law of Dominance, Law of Segregation and Law of Independent Assortment are the three Mendel’s laws of inheritance.
+These laws came into existence by the experiments on pea plants in a variety of differing traits.
+Mendel started his research with monohybrid cross.

 Law of Dominance

 Law of dominance is known as the first law of inheritance.
-Each character is controlled by distinct units called factors, which occur in pairs.
+In this law, each character is controlled by distinct units called factors, which occur in pairs.
 If the pairs are heterozygous, one will always dominate the other.

 Law of Segregation

 “During the formation of gamete, each gene separates from each other so that each gamete carries only one allele for each gene.”

 Law of segregation is the second law of inheritance.
 This law explains that the pair of alleles segregate from each other during meiosis cell division (gamete formation) so that only one allele will be present in each gamete.

 In a monohybrid cross, both the alleles are expressed in the F2 generation without any blending.
 Thus, the law of segregation is based on the fact that each gamete contains only one allele.